agentoauth/agentoauth/packages/langchain-invoice-demo/ui/README.md

 ## Features

+🤖 **AI-powered policy creation** - Describe your policy in plain English, GPT-4 generates the JSON
 ✨ **Real-time processing** - Watch invoices being verified and paid live
 🎨 **Animated UI** - Smooth transitions and status updates with Framer Motion
 📊 **Live agent logs** - See what the AI is thinking in real-time